-The VIN pin voltage on the VIN pin falling below 2.6 V disables the TPS54388-Q1 device.
-If an application requires a higher undervoltage lockout (UVLO), use the EN pin as shown in Figure 22 to adjust the input voltage UVLO by using two external resistors.
-TI recommends using the EN resistors to set the UVLO falling threshold ( $V{(STOP)}$ ) above 2.6 V. Set the rising threshold ( $V{(START)}$ ) to provide enough hysteresis to allow for any input supply variations.
-The EN pin has an internal pullup current source that provides the default condition of TPS54388-Q1 operation when the EN pin floats.
-Once the EN pin voltage exceeds 1.25 V, the circuitry adds an additional 1.6 $\mu$ A of hysteresis.
-Pulling the EN pin below 1.18 V removes the 1.6 $\mu$ A. This additional current facilitates input voltage hysteresis.
+The VIN pin voltage falling below 2.6 V disables the TPS57112C-Q1 device.
+If an application requires a higher undervoltage lockout (UVLO), use the EN pin as shown in to adjust the input voltage UVLO by using two external resistors.
+TI recommends using the EN resistors to set the UVLO falling threshold (V{STOP}) above 2.6 V. Set the rising threshold (V{START}) to provide enough hysteresis to allow for any input supply variations.
+The EN pin has an internal pullup current source that provides the default condition of the TPS57112C-Q1 device operating when the EN pin floats.
+Once the EN pin voltage exceeds 1.25 V, an additional 1.6 μA of hysteresis is added.
+Pulling the EN pin below 1.18 V removes the 1.6 μA.
+This additional current facilitates input voltage hysteresis.